 Compliance processes in the enterprise have always been siloed.
 The compliance team or outside consultants running a compliance process normally have a 10,000 foot view.
 They can usually list the moving parts as a series of checkboxes in a spreadsheet or some type of compliance software.
 This leads to a top-down compliance process that requires a lot of repetitive, manual work by compliance leaders to track all the moving parts.
 Multiple teams have to participate in compliance, including HR, IT, and Legal.
 For this reason, a top-down and siloed compliance process is inefficient, expensive and error-prone.

-Some of our smarter clients are flipping the script and leveraging their IT asset management (ITAM) platforms to streamline compliance and improve compliance collaboration.
+Some of our smarter clients are flipping the script and leveraging their existing IT asset management into an Enterprise Technology Orchestration (ETO) solution to streamline compliance and improve collaboration.
 This might seem odd but IT is the touchstone for a majority of modern compliance processes because it is the chokepoint and control for both access and information.
 Here’s a quick primer on how they do it.

 Step 1.
 Define Your Compliance Process

 Write down all the steps necessary to run your compliance process and identify who is responsible for securing compliance.
 This lays out a roadmap of jobs to be done.